Code of Ethics

 Reston, VA 20191

-- Following receipt of a report of a suspected violation, at the discretion of the Chair, the Ethical Practices Committee will request a signed Waiver of Confidentiality from the complainant indicating that the complainant will allow the Ethical Practices Committee to disclose his/her name should this become necessary during investigation of the allegation.
+- Following receipt of a report of suspected noncompliance, at the discretion of the Chair, the Ethical Practices Committee will request a signed Waiver of Confidentiality from the complainant indicating that the complainant will allow the Ethical Practices Committee to disclose his/her name and complaint details, should this become necessary during investigation of the allegation.

 - The Ethical Practices Committee may, under special circumstances, act in the absence of a signed Waiver of Confidentiality.
-For example, in cases where the Ethical Practices Committee has received information from a state licensure or registration board of a member having his or her license or registration suspended or revoked, then the Ethical Practices Committee will proceed without a complainant.
+For example, in cases where the Ethical Practices Committee has received information from a state licensure board of a member having his or her license suspended or revoked, then the Ethical Practices Committee will proceed without a complainant.

 - The Chair may communicate with other individuals, agencies, and/or programs for additional information as may be required for review at any time during the deliberation.

-- The Ethical Practices Committee will convene to review the merit of the alleged violation as it relates to the Code of Ethics
+- The Ethical Practices Committee will convene to review the merit of the alleged noncompliance as it relates to the Code of Ethics

-- If there is sufficient evidence that indicates a violation of the Code of Ethics has occurred, upon majority vote, the member will be forwarded a Notification of Potential Ethics Concern.
+- If there is sufficient evidence that indicates noncompliance with the Code of Ethics has occurred, upon majority vote, the member will be forwarded a Notification of Potential Ethics Concern.

-- The circumstances of the alleged violation will be described.
+- The circumstances of the alleged noncompliance will be described.

 - Supporting Academy documents that may serve to further educate the member about the ethical implications will be included, as appropriate.